 - Don’t be too self-promotional.

 Successful outreach takes time and dedication.
 Don’t put it on the backburner and waste the great work you’ve done making your content.
-After you’ve built relationships with writers and editors, you can conduct media relations outreach more efficiently in the future.
+After you’ve built relationships with writers and editors, you can conduct digital PR outreach more efficiently in the future.

-When our media relations department began promoting the Most Instagrammed Locations campaign, it quickly garnered interest from TIME, Yahoo, Business Insider, and over 300 other publications.
+When our digital PR department began promoting the Most Instagrammed Locations campaign, it quickly garnered interest from TIME, Yahoo, Business Insider, and over 300 other publications.
 It was also shared close to 37,000 times on social.
 But what really increased brand awareness for Busbud was the television coverage.
 Let’s go into that next.

 Increase Visibility With Local Angles